Out to Lunch is a Darla McDowell Novel

 “A man of what age?”
 Darla asked.
 “Eighty-seven with weak eyesight?
 Forty-two with a weak bank account?”

 Maureen snorted.
-She plunked down her empty beer glass and clapped both hands over a mouthful of beer, choking back laughter, trying to swallow that last gulp of beer before it dribbled down her chin or spurted from her nostrils.
+She plunked down her empty beer glass and clapped both hands over a mouthful of beer, choking back laughter, trying to swallow that last gulp before it dribbled down her chin or spurted from her nostrils.

 “Don is maybe a few years younger dan me, but he has plenty of his own money.
 And you must admit I do not look sixty-three.”

 “That is so true, Inge, you don’t look sixty-three at all,” Maureen agreed.